Brandon123b/CSC-372-Interpreter/README.md

 Negatives are not supported:
 	There is no support for negative numbers.
 This is because some reason I assume?
 Use 0-{number} instead of -{number}.
 This is a simple fix that works well.

+# ---------------------------------------------------------------------------- #
+#                                Sample Programs                               #
+# ---------------------------------------------------------------------------- #

+Example Programs:
+	There are many sample programs in the ExamplePrograms directory.
+I reccomend looking at them to see how the language works.
+They are also fun to play with.
+	Run them with "make ExamplePrograms/{filename}".
+Programs with command line args cannot be directly ran with make.
+You must add the args to the makefile if you want.
+	Any program that begins with "Test" is a test program.
+These are programs that I used to test the language.
+They are not very interesting, but they are good examples of how the language works.
+The other programs are more interesting and are worth looking over, at the cost of being more complicated to understand.

+Error Programs:
+	There are also some error programs in the ExampleProgramsError directory.
+These are programs that are designed to cause errors.
+They can be compiled using
+	"make ExampleProgramsError/{filename}.comp".
+When a statement has an error the line will be skipped.
+This means that a program with errors can still be ran, but it will not work as intended.
+These are not all the possible errors, just a few important ones.
+All error files have simple explanations at the top.